Statute Law Revision Act 1874: Passage

 The bill was granted royal assent on 16 July 1874.

-Legacy
+Subsequent developments

 The act was intended, in particular, to facilitate the preparation of a revised edition of the statutes.

-The act was partly in force in Great Britain at the end of 2010.

-Section 2 and the Schedule of the act was repealed by section 1 of, and Schedule 1 to, the Statute Law Revision Act 1894 (57 & 58 Vict. c.
-56).
+Section 2 of, and the schedule to, the act was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1894 (57 & 58 Vict. c.
+54), which came into force on 25 August 1894.

-The enactments which were repealed (whether for the whole or any part of the United Kingdom) by the act were repealed so far as they extended to the Isle of Man on 25 July 1991.
+The enactments which were repealed (whether for the whole or any part of the United Kingdom) by the act were repealed so far as they extended to the Isle of Man by section 1(1) of, and schedule 1 to, the Statute Law Revision (Isle of Man) Act 1991, which came into force on 25 July 1991.

-This act was retained for the Republic of Ireland by section 2(2)(a) of, and Part 4 of Schedule 1 to, the Statute Law Revision Act 2007.
+This act was retained for the Republic of Ireland by section 2(2)(a) of, and part 4 of schedule 1 to, the Statute Law Revision Act 2007.

 Repealed enactments

 Section 1 of the act repealed 492 enactments, listed in the schedule to the act, across six categories: (Note: The Note of the bill, unlike the schedule, gives commentary on each act, noting any earlier repeals and the reason for the new repeal.)